AI-Ahmed/DRPDF/docs/README_GUI.md

 You can set the source and target languages using environment variables:

-- `PDF2ZH_LANG_FROM`: Sets the source language.
+- `drpdf_LANG_FROM`: Sets the source language.
 Defaults to "English".
-- `PDF2ZH_LANG_TO`: Sets the target language.
+- `drpdf_LANG_TO`: Sets the target language.
 Defaults to "Simplified Chinese".

 ### Supported Languages